shubhambhojane5/Table-Component-Using-ReactJs-/README.md

     // Use Table component in render() method
     <TableComponent DataOption={this.tableDataOptions}></TableComponent>

+###### Features which are in-progress

+1. Configration to enable/disable searching/sorting on specific column.
+2. Show searchBar on the table to search on full data.
+3. Configurable UI/CSS.

-There is some work is pending and might be some issue found.
-Please let know by adding comments so that I can resolve it.
+There might be some issues, So please let know by adding comments, that I can resolve it.
 Thanks.